 The Val d’Orcia is a pretty compact region and you can see almost all of it, with stops for photography, in a short day.
 Those country roads are perfect for aimless driving and stopping whenever you see something interesting.

-However, if your time is short and you want to bring home some of those unmissable postcard shots, I suggest making a list of the places you absolutely want to shoot.
-I have my own map which includes all of the spots pictured in the photos above and I will gladly share it with you.
+However, you may be short on time and want to bring home some of those unmissable postcard shots.
+So I suggest making a list of the places you absolutely want to shoot when photographing in Tuscany.
+I have my own map which includes all of the spots pictured in the photos above.
+I will gladly share it with you.
 Just leave a comment here or use the contact form on my website.